Local Area Planning in Calgary

 No. Just as being part of the same city does not mean that all communities are treated the same, being part of the same local area plan does not mean all communities are treated the same.
 Geographic features, infrastructure requirements, mobility networks, community layout, history and market forces will continue to shape the unique trajectories of each community, and local area planning processes will take those factors into account.
 Just like each community will have different areas that have unique characteristics, communities within each local plan also have unique characteristics that help shape the role they play.

 Landowners determine if and when to propose to rezone their land.
-If a land use rezoning (redesignation) were brought forward for a parcel it would be reviewed for alignment with the local area plan, if/when adopted by Council.
-If no local area plan or local policy guidance is in place, development proposals would be reviewed against other Council-approved City policies such as the Municipal Development Plan.
+If a land use rezoning (redesignation/land use amendment) were brought forward for a parcel it would be reviewed for alignment with the local area plan, if/when adopted by Council.
+If no local area plan or local policy guidance is in place, development proposals are reviewed against other Council-approved City policies including the Municipal Development Plan.

-In some cases, The City (rather than a specific landowner) will propose to rezone land; however, City-initiated land use rezonings would be clearly identified as such, prior to being brought forward to Council for decision.
+In limited cases, The City (rather than a specific landowner) may propose to rezone land; however, City-initiated land use rezonings would be clearly identified as such, prior to being brought forward to Council for decision.
 City Council is the decision maker on all land use redesignations and these decisions are made inclusive of a public hearing process.

 Local area plans are meant to be living documents that may be amended and updated over time as the community changes and evolves and as conditions and circumstances in the area change.

-City Council is the decision maker for all local area plan amendments.
+City Council is the decision maker for all amendments to a local area plan.

 Although it would be a great outcome, the goal of public engagement is not to reach consensus or make everyone happy.
 Public engagement is about considering the input, ideas and perspectives of those who are interested in or impacted by decisions, before decisions are made.
 Public input is an important part of local area planning, but is one of many areas of consideration.
-Other areas include: existing policy, economic viability, professional expertise and technical feasibility, which all factor into the ultimate decision-making process and concept development.
+Other areas include: City policies, professional expertise, context & trends, and equity – which all factor into the ultimate decision-making process and concept development.